KrauseFx/FxLifeSheet/README.md

 - How does the weather/climate influence my mood
 - How does travel affect my mood?
 - How do certain macro nutrition goals affect my mood?
+- What amount of hours of sleep have the best influence on mood?

 #### Fitness related